Aiah: 2021–present: Bini, acting and television ventures

 In 2021, Aiah co-wrote Bini's third single, "Kapit Lang" (Hold On), along with Lian Kyla, writing the rap verse of the song.
 In 2023, Aiah starred in the music video for the song "Bini" by Jeremy G. In January 2024, Aiah appeared along with Bini members Stacey and Mikha as guest judges on the second season of Drag Den, a drag reality show hosted by Manila Luzon.

 On June 28, she was featured on a remix of the song "Bini", originally a track on Jeremy G's first full-length album, Late Night Madness (2023).
 The remix featuring Aiah was included in Jeremy G's 2024 album Late Night (More) Madness.
 In July, Aiah was interviewed by Melai Cantiveros in an episode of the Cebuano-language talk show Kuan on One.

 Aiah appeared in a dramatization of fellow Bini member Sheena's life story in the anthology series Maalaala Mo Kaya, which premiered on May 1, 2025.

 On October 23, she was announced as a special guest performer for Thai actress Becky Armstrong's birthday concert, B New Era.
-The event will take place on November 30, in Bangkok, Thailand.
+The event took place on November 30, in Bangkok, Thailand.
+At the concert, Aiah covered "Fighter" by Christina Aguilera.
+The Philippine Daily Inquirer's Jessica Ann Evangelista lauded her skills and "star power" in the performance.